masumhabib/quest/README.md

 QUEST
 ======

-QUantum mechanics Enabled Simulation Toolset (QUEST) library is a collection of C++ classes and functions for simulation and design of nano-scaled devices using quantum mechanical tools such as Non-equilibrium Green Function (NEGF) formalism.
+QUantum mechanics Enabled Simulation Toolset (QUEST) is a collection of C++ classes and functions for simulation and design of nano-scaled devices using quantum mechanical tools such as Non-equilibrium Green Function (NEGF) formalism.
 This library provides a common framework